TimothyFDavison/timothyfdavison.github.io/_posts/2024-10-30-howmuchlocal.markdown

 It provides a user interface serving as a practice environment for the mental math required when preparing local anesthesia prior to surgery.
 The research effort is being led by Dr. Saoud, trialing improvement of surgical residents' aptitude over time using varied education methodologies.

+All code can be found on my Github [here](https://github.com/TimothyFDavison/How-Much-Local)

 ### Background
 Understanding safe dosing and volumes of local anesthesia is critical for the practicing surgeon.
 In the operating